Vinesh Phogat's Asian Games Dream Dashed In Trials

 Against Meenakshi in the semifinals, she struggled to find the same intensity and eventually lost 4-6, bringing an end to her campaign.

-In the final, Antim Panghal beat Meenakshi 3-2, thus avenging her defeat against the same opponent in the Asian Championship trials recently.

-Meenakshi argued with mat chairman after her defeat and was given a red card for her behaviour.
+In the 53kg final, Antim Panghal beat Meenakshi 3-2, thus avenging her defeat against the same opponent in the Asian Championship trials recently.
+Meenakshi cried foul for biased refereeing.
+She argued with mat chairman when less than two seconds were left in the bout and was given a red card for her behaviour.
+She did not complete the bout and refused to leave the mat.

 Earlier in the day, Vinesh had made her intentions clear when she told reporters: "I am here for at least two years."